 To close a File Tab either click the 'x' button on the Tab or click the middle mouse button on the Tab (some computer mice have a scroll wheel and a middle click can be performed by pressing down on the scroll wheel).
 Alternately, File Tabs can be closed using the 'File > Close' functionality.
 A popup menu can be accessed by right-clicking on the Tab.
 From the popup menu, click the 'Close' menu option to close the currently selected file or the 'Close All Except This' option to close all files except the file that is currently selected.
 Clicking the 'Copy File Path' option will place the full directory path of the current file onto the clipboard.
 See the File Menu for an explanation of other options on the popup menu.

 File Tabs may be rearranged by clicking and dragging the tabs to new positions.
-An arrow will appear to indicate where a Tab will be positioned when dropped.
-File Tabs may even be dropped onto other Tab Groups (see Using Multiple Tab Groups below).
+If the File Tab is dragged far enough the tab will tear off and an arrow will appear to indicate where a Tab will be positioned when dropped.
+Then the File Tab may be dropped onto other Tab Groups (see Using Multiple Tab Groups below).

 Using Multiple Tab Groups